Last Updated: August 13th, 2019

 - Engage Subprocessors (i.e. contractors) only with prior written authorization of the Data Controller.

-- Provide adequate safeguards to transfer Personal Data to a country outside the European Economic Area (EEA) (“Third country”).
+- Provide adequate safeguards to transfer Personal Data to a country outside the European Economic Area (EEA) (“Third country”), such as the EU US Privacy Shield certification described further below in this Policy, which Onapsis has self-certified.

 - Ensure that persons authorized to process Personal Data have committed themselves to Data Secrecy/Confidentiality Agreements.